darrylb123/usbrelay/README.md

 The HID serial is matched and the ON/OFF command is sent to the chosen relay.

 Building the code:
-Assuming the hidapi and hidapi-devel packages have been installed
+Assuming the hidapi and hidapi-devel packages have been installed.
+Note that there are two options for the hidapi library: hidapi-hidraw or hidapi-libusb.
+Different distributions have better results with one or the other.
+YMMV.

 ```
+### hidapi-hidraw
 # gcc -o usbrelay usbrelay.c -lhidapi-hidraw
+### hidapi-libusb
+# gcc -o usbrelay usbrelay.c -lhidapi-libusb
 ```
 Usage:
 The code needs to run with root privileges so sudo is your friend: